Description

 Risk and Exploitability

 The risk level is moderate because a denial‑of‑service outcome is straightforward to achieve, while reliable code execution requires a complex combination of conditions.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score for this vulnerability is 5, indicating moderate severity.
+The EPSS score is < 1% (approximately 0.00017), and the vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires the attacker to control the TLS server and send a malformed stapled response to a client that has OCSP stapling enabled.
 The attack surface is therefore limited to TLS clients that have enabled this feature, and the attacker must first be able to establish a TLS connection to the client.

 Remediation